xrdocs-migration/cnbng/_tutorials/understanding-3-ucs-server-geo-red-control-plane-deployment.md

 ---
 ## Overview

-cnBNG Control Plane can be categorised based on Kubernetes cluster as either single node cluster deployment or as multi node cluster deployment.
+cnBNG Control Plane cluster deployment can be categorised as a single node cluster deployment, or as a multi node cluster deployment.
 The node here can refer to as:
 	- VM, or
 	- A Baremetal Server (often UCS)